mackron/miniaudio/README.md

 ========
 I deal with all security related issues publicly and transparently, and it can sometimes take a while before I get a chance to address it.
 If this is an issue for you, you need to use another library.
-Please post any security related bugs on the public GitHub issue tracker.
+Please post any security related bugs to the public GitHub issue tracker.

 License